GeetKaushik/LearningJS/README.md

 * ### Basics
   * `HelloWorld` - First Code in JavaScript
   * `Variables` - All about let, const & var
-  * `Datatypes` - Little About Datatypes & ECMA Standards
+  * `Datatypes` - Little about Datatypes & ECMA standards
+  * `ConversionsOperations` - All about Datatype conversion operations